-On your exploration look out for the nautical themes in house names, including imaginative ceramic plaques, and the Heritage Centre on the High Street.
-I also recommend crossing the bridge to climb Cowbar Bank for the best bird’s-eye view of Staithes to one side, and the mighty Boulby Cliff, the highest on England’s east coast, on the other.
+On your exploration look out for the nautical themes in house names, including imaginative ceramic plaques, and the fascinating Staithes Story Museum on the High Street.
+Try crossing the bridge to climb Cowbar Bank for the best bird’s-eye view of Staithes to one side, and the mighty Boulby Cliff, the highest on England’s east coast, on the other.

 Runswick Bay possesses two particularly appealing features, a huddle of pantile-roofed cottages that comprises the village, and the beach, which is much more attractive than that of its larger near neighbour, Robin’s Hood Bay.
-On a normal summer’s day, the beach is usually populated by ice creams, buckets and spades, multicoloured windbreaks and sunbathers; however, even on this year’s holiday, it’s unlikely you’ll have to fight the usual summer crowds.
+On a normal summer’s day, the beach is usually populated by ice creams, buckets and spades, multicoloured windbreaks and sunbathers, but venture a frisbee-throw away from the car park and slipways and it shows a much wilder side to its nature.

 Among the beach pebbles, hundreds of ammonites, a type of fossil, lie waiting to be found for the perfect do-it-yourself souvenir.
 Half the fun is in the searching and children can be occupied for hours; take along an old dinner knife to split the soft rock as well as some paper and wax crayons to make rubbings of the fossils embedded in bigger rocks.

 When you’re ready to move along and take your new treasures with you, take Cleveland Way through Kettleness to keep the coast in sight.